Vaishnavi21-stack/50Days-Coding-Challenge/Readme.md

 Additionally, comparative analysis was performed to understand cost differences between smokers and non-smokers across regions.
 Overall, this assignment demonstrates the use of SQL for data filtering, grouping, and aggregation to extract meaningful insights from structured data.

+DAY21
+## 📌 Summary

+This project involves analyzing an insurance claims dataset using SQL.
+A structured database and table were created, followed by inserting sample claim records.
+Various SQL queries were written to extract insights from the data.
+The analysis includes identifying claims above the overall average, finding policy holders with approved claims, and comparing individual claims against their respective averages.
+Advanced SQL concepts such as subqueries and correlated subqueries were applied to solve real-world scenarios.
+Additionally, aggregate functions were used to compute meaningful metrics.
+The project demonstrates strong understanding of data filtering, grouping, and comparison techniques.
+Overall, it highlights practical SQL skills for data analysis and decision-making.